Getting my home ready for an air Source Heat Pump

 Can a heat pump replace my gas Boiler?

 If your gas boiler is working well and you are happy with it, there's no reason to replace it.
-However, if you are looking to reduce the carbon footprint of your heating system, we would recommend a hybrid system, where a boiler and a heat pump work together.
-Your heat pump would provide the majority of your heating and hot water needs, and your boiler would kick in when you need a bit more heat.
+However, if you are looking to reduce the carbon footprint of your heating system, one way to achieve this is to have a hybrid system, where a boiler and a heat pump work together.
+Your heat pump would provide the majority of your heating needs, and your boiler would kick in when you need a bit more heat.

-If you are thinking of replacing the gas boiler completely, then you will need to put certain measures in place first, for example:
+If you are thinking of replacing the gas boiler completely, then you will need to put certain measures in place first.
+An MCS accredited heat pump installer would be able to advise you of the best solution.
+Measures that would need to be considered include:

 What do I need to do to my home to make it suitable for a heat pump?

-First off, there are a few actions to take to reduce the energy loss of your home: cavity wall insulation, loft insulation, double or triple glazing, and, most importantly, reducing draughts.
+First off, there are a few actions that can be taken to reduce the energy loss of your home: cavity wall insulation, loft insulation, double or triple glazing, and, most importantly, reducing draughts.

 Where in my home can a heat pump be installed?

 Your air source heat pump needs to be installed outside.
-It needs to be relatively sheltered and allow enough space for the heat pump to be serviced.
-More importantly, it shouldn't be somewhere that could cause any noise nuisance or interfere with the enjoyment of your garden.
-Heat pumps are very quiet, but during the defrost cycle, you would hear a bit of fan noise, so you don't want to put it directly underneath a bedroom window for example.
+Your heat pump should be positioned to avoid fully exposed locations, consider noise nuisance and allow enough space for the heat pump to be serviced.
+Heat pumps are very quiet, but during the defrost cycle or during colder periods, you may hear a bit of fan noise, so you don't want to put it directly underneath a bedroom window for example.

 Can heat pumps work with my existing radiators?

 Yes, they can.
-Heat pumps work with a much lower flow temperature than gas boilers, and the lower the flow temperature you put through your radiators, the less heat they will give out.
-However, if you have carried out all the measures to make that room more energy efficient, the radiator may need to emit far less heat than previously, so will work absolutely fine with a heat pump.
+Heat pumps often work with a much lower flow temperature than gas boilers, and the lower the flow temperature you put through your radiators, the less heat they will give out.
+However, you may find that many of the existing heat emitters, such as radiators, are suitable to remain once the necessary checks are made by your installer as part of the site survey.
+If you have carried out certain measures to make that room more energy efficient, the radiator may need to emit far less heat than previously and can remain in place.

 Who can install my air source heat pump?